 10. Set to stay put this summer

-The 17-year-old isn't going anywhere this summer, though, according to Leverkusen sporting managing director Rudi Völler.
+However, the 18-year-old will be going nowhere this summer, according to Leverkusen sporting managing director Rudi Völler.

 "Florian will stay.
-We won't let anyone talk to us in this regard," Völler told Bild, addressing speculation about the future of Wirtz, who is still under contract until 2023.
+We won't let anyone talk to us in this regard," Völler told Bild in March.